Want to catch a glimpse of the stars? You can rub shoulders with the rich and famous at these Los Angeles restaurants.

 Spago Beverly Hills

 Celebrity chef Wolfgang Puck’s stable of restaurants is synonymous with high-profile west coast dining.
-Nab a table in the cozy, fairy-lit terracotta courtyard at Spago to experience Puck’s legendary modern Californian fare – think lemon-herb blinis with caviar, sour cream and egg-yolk jam or first-of-the-season white corn soup.
+Nab a table in the cozy, fairy-lit terracotta courtyard at Spago to experience Puck’s legendary modern Californian fare – think black pearl kaluga caviar cannoli or tempura soft shell crab.
 There are a staggering 30,000 wines to choose from, but beware that many come with a celebrity price-tag.
 Spago is a favourite of Jeffrey Katzenberg, Sharon Stone, Gwen Stefani and Tom Hanks.

 176 North Canon Drive, Beverly Hills

-This oh-so exclusive West Hollywood hotel and restaurant is a no-brainer when it comes to celebrity spotting, since the suites and bungalows here have long been a favourite place for stars to hide away.
-Like the architecture, the food is European influenced, including favourites like steak tartare.
+This oh-so exclusive West Hollywood establishment is a no-brainer when it comes to celebrity spotting, since the suites and bungalows here have long been a favourite place for stars to hide away.
+Like the architecture, the food is European influenced.
 While you may be dining beside anyone from Lady Gaga to Lana Del Rey, don’t expect to snap a picture to prove it, as there’s a strict no-photography policy.

 8221 Sunset Boulevard